 The SureSafe range of telecare equipment is manufactured with the safety of your elderly loved ones in mind.
-Our range includes alarms for all needs and requirements; automatic fall alert pendants, landline-based alarms and mobile-based alarms.
+Our range includes alarms for all needs and requirements; automatic fall alert devices, landline-based alarms and mobile-based alarms.
 Our wearable monitored personal alarm devices, with automatic fall detection included, use up to date technology to detect falls.
-If detected a designated contact, or 24-hour monitoring centre, is immediately alerted and help dispatched if necessary.
+If detected, a designated contact, or 24-hour monitoring centre, is immediately alerted and help dispatched if necessary.

 You can trust SureSafe telecare devices to provide prompt assistance to your loved ones in the event of a fall.
 Our telecare equipment range is made using cutting-edge technology, making sure that your elderly loved ones remain safe both inside and outside of the home.
-Our telecare devices are unlike other monitored alarm devices; they are lightweight and discreet and can be worn around the wrist or as a pendant.
+Our telecare devices are unlike other monitored alarm devices; they are lightweight and discreet and most types can be worn around the wrist or as a pendant.

 It is our aim to ensure that every elderly person can live a safe and independent lifestyle for as long as possible.
 For more information on our fall alert devices or any other type of personal alarm, contact a member of our expert team today.
 We can offer advice and help to find the perfect solution for your elderly loved ones!